 Although online wallets have proven the most vulnerable and prone to hacking attacks, diligent security precautions need to be implemented and followed when using any wallet.
 Remember that no matter which wallet you use, losing your private keys will lead you to lose your money.
 Similarly, if your wallet gets hacked, or you send money to a scammer, there is no way to reclaim lost currency or reverse the transaction.
 You must take precautions and be very careful!

 - Backup your wallet.
-Store only small amounts of currency for everyday use online, on your computer or mobile, keeping the vast majority of your funds in a high secure environment.
-Cold or offline storage options for backup like Ledger Nano or paper or USB will protect you against computer failures and allow you to recover your wallet should it be lost or stolen.
+Store only small amounts of currency for everyday use online, on your computer or mobile, keeping the vast majority of your funds in a high-security environment.
+Cold or offline storage options for backup like Ledger Nano X or paper or USB will protect you against computer failures and allow you to recover your wallet should it be lost or stolen.
 It will not, however, protect you against eager hackers.
 The reality is, if you choose to use an online wallet there are inherent risks that can’t always be protected against.

 - Update software.
 Keep your software up to date so that you have the latest security enhancements available.
 You should regularly update not only your wallet software but also the software on your computer or mobile.